PiyushDatta/.emacs.d/README.md

 # Dependancies

-- ripgrep (rg) for projectile-ripgrep
+- ripgrep (rg) - for projectile-ripgrep
-- clang for cpp code
+- clang - for c/c++ code
-- run: pip install python-language-server[all]
+- run for python lsp: pip install python-language-server[all]
+- run for python flycheck: pip install pylint
-- tidy: for html formatting
+- tidy - for html formatting
-- prettier: for CSS/JavaScript/JSON/JSX formatting
+- prettier - for CSS/JavaScript/JSON/JSX formatting
+- ccls - for c/c++ backend for lsp server

 If you are on windows: